WosberbonDesu/Quizzer-App/README.md

 You can go to the settings page thanks to the button in the drawer section.
 I did not function for the buttons in the drawer section because I did not need it, except one, it is the lowest button.

+To get random questions, you need to add the code below to the quiz page.

 ```python